Building Objective-C iOS apps with CMake

 In theory, any generator that is available on macOS can be used to build iOS applications.
 In practice, the Xcode generator comes with additional features that have to be manually re-created for other generators, such as the ability to compile asset catalogs or perform code-signing.
 For simplicity, this article will target the Xcode generator.

-We can instruct CMake to use the Xcode generator by passing the -G Xcode
+We can instruct CMake to use the Xcode generator by passing

 command-line option.